coffeebank/coffee-maubot/animemanga/README.md

 ## Notes

 - All manga/manhwa/manhua and light novel searches are categorized under "manga" by Anilist and Bangumi.
 Searches may return unexpected results.
 - `results` - 2 recommended, set 0 to show all results.
 Higher counts take longer as the bot has to upload/fetch Matrix mxc for each image.
 A paginate feature has been added in v0.2.0.
+An images toggle has been added in v0.2.3.
 - This bot is tested on [Cinny](https://cinny.in).
 - (2026-02-28) Batoto Source
   - (2026-02-28) (≥ v0.2.2.55) As of 2026-01-21, Batoto is permanently closed.
 All commands for this source has been disabled.
 All references to the source will be removed in a future update.
 Learn more: https://www.reddit.com/r/Batoto/comments/1qjgc52/